apache/spark/docs/streaming-programming-guide.md

 explicitly deleted every time recompiled code needs to be launched.

-This failure recovery can be done automatically using Spark's [standalone cluster mode](spark-standalone.html), which allows any Spark application's driver to be as well as, ensures automatic restart of the driver on failure (see [supervise mode](spark-standalone.html#launching-applications-inside-the-cluster)).
+This failure recovery can be done automatically using Spark's [standalone cluster mode](spark-standalone.html), which allows the driver of any Spark application to be launched within the cluster and be restarted on failure (see [supervise mode](spark-standalone.html#launching-applications-inside-the-cluster)).
 This can be tested locally by launching the above example using the supervise mode in a local standalone cluster and killing the java process running the driver (will be shown as